2021 Coleman Minority Health and Health Disparities Research Innovation Award Granted to Six DCEG Fellows

 Jessica Madrigal, Ph.D., M.S., a postdoctoral fellow in OEEB, uses geographic information systems (GIS) to assess environmental exposure and to identify determinants of environmental exposures that are related to cancer risk in adults and children.
 Her proposal, “Estimating sociodemographic inequities in potential exposure to point source carcinogenic industrial air pollution emissions in the United States,” seeks to describe the geographic distribution of known and probable carcinogenic air emissions and elucidate the cross-sectional relationships between the density of those emissions and sociodemographic characteristics across the country.

-The Minority Health and Health Disparities Research Innovation Award is a competitive award program designed to support the development of innovative research ideas and concepts contributed by post-doctoral fellows, staff scientists and staff clinicians within the NIMHD Intramural Research Program, who have the potential for high impact in any area of minority health and health disparities research.
+The NIMHD William G. Coleman, Jr., Ph.D., Minority Health and Health Disparities Research Innovation Award is a competitive award program designed to support the development of innovative research ideas and concepts contributed by postdoctoral fellows, staff scientists, and staff clinicians within the NIH Intramural Research Program, who have the potential for high impact in any area of minority health and health disparities research.